obip/ikim-website/README.md

 Replace `<group-acronym>.bib` at [`/_bibliography`](/_bibliography) with your latest bibtex list of publications relevant to ikim.

-Make sure that only either `doi` or `url` are set for an entry (not both).
+Make sure that exclusively either `doi` or `url` are set for an entry (not both).
 If both are available, `doi` is to prefer.
 You may use the export options of your favorite reference manager to remove the unnecessary one, e.g. [Zotero](https://www.zotero.org) with [Better Bibtex](https://retorque.re/zotero-better-bibtex/).

 #### Author version pdf
-When you put the author version pdf at [`/pdf`](/pdf), using the bibtex citation-key as filename (e.g. `nautaUncoveringCorrectingShortcut2022.pdf`), the pdf will be available for download in the publication list.
+Put the author version pdf at [`/pdf`](/pdf) and use the bibtex citation-key as filename (e.g. `nautaUncoveringCorrectingShortcut2022.pdf`).
+The pdf will then be available for download in the publication list.